tanghaibao/goatools/README.rst

     python scripts/find_enrichment.py --alpha=0.05 --indent data/study data/population data/association

-and can filter on the significance of erichment or purification. it can report various multiple testing corrected p-values as well as the false discovery rate.
+and can filter on the significance of (e)nrichment or (p)urification. it can report various multiple testing corrected p-values as well as the false discovery rate.

+The "e" in the "Enrichment" column means "enriched" - the concentration of GO term in the study group is significantly *higher* than those in the population.
+The "p" stands for "purified" - significantly *lower* concentration of the GO term in the study group than in the population.

 Read and plot GO lineage
 ::::::::::::::::::::::::::::::::::::